 Client browser requirements

 *IE11 is supported but not recommended.
-For a great user experience use EDGE or another modern browser.
+For a great user experience use a modern browser.

-To get an overview about the supported linux distributions and how to install docker, follow the official installation instructions: https://docs.docker.com/install/
+To get an overview of the supported Linux distributions and how to install docker, follow the official installation instructions: https://docs.docker.com/install/

 Installing Docker on Ubuntu 18.04 LTS: